Directed by Keith Gordon

 This pushes David to use all the power he has in him.
 Nothing can keep him from escaping.
 He explodes the force field containing him.
 After that he disappears into a bright flash of light.
 He goes straight to Lenny, offering her a ride along with him on the astral highway.

-We’re watching David become Legion, and the his becoming is based on his treacherous twisting of his powers to his own wants and desires, rather than all based on the greater good.
+We’re watching David become Legion.
+His becoming is based on his treacherous twisting of his powers to his own wants and desires, rather than all based on the greater good.
 He’s a complicated hero – an anti-hero, as villainous at times as he can be a force of positive change.
 That’s what so interesting about him.

 Cannot wait for next season!
 GOOD LORD.
 What a way to finish off Season 2.
 Let’s all bite our nails until next year.
 Pumped for wherever Noah Hawley & Co. take the next go-around.